EpiData-dk/analysis/help/commands.md

 <a name="histogram" id="histogram"></a>
 ## histogram
 ```
-histogram Variable [StratifyVariable] [options]
+histogram <variable> [StratifyVariable] [options]
 ```
-Draw a histogram for `Variable`, based on consecutive integer or day intervals.
+Draw a histogram for `variable`, based on consecutive integer or day intervals.
 The user is responsible for recoding variables so that consecutive intervals make sense.

 A histogram is a frequency bar chart where every integer value within range is represented on the X-axis.

 ### parameters
+- `variable`

-- Variable may be integer or date
+  may be integer or date
+- `Stratifyvariable

-- Stratifyvariable may be of any type
+  may be of any type

 ### options
 - `!interval:=i`